joevandyk/sass/doc-src/SASS_CHANGELOG.md

 In addition, individual values count as single-item lists.

 Lists won't behave any differently in Sass 3.1 than they did in 3.0.
-However, you can now do more with them using the new {file:Sass/Script/Functions.html#list-functions list functions}:
+However, you can now do more with them using the new [list functions](Sass/Script/Functions.html#list-functions):

 * The {Sass::Script::Functions#nth `nth($list, $n)` function} returns the nth item in a list.
   For example, `nth(1px 2px 10px, 2)` returns the second item, `2px`.